North Carolina Home Builders Educational Foundation, Inc. Scholarships

 The North Carolina Home Builders Educational & Charitable Foundation, Inc. accepts applications for its college scholarships each year between January and April.
 The foundation awards scholarships based on a combination of need and merit to four-year college students entering their junior or senior year and technical school students entering their second year who have declared their major in a construction related field.

-To be eligible a student must meet the following criteria and return application the deadline:
+To be eligible a student must meet the following criteria:

 - Applicants must be nominated by a NCHBA member firm.

 - Nominees shall be immediate family members of NCHBA member firms, related by blood, (i.e. children, step-children or grandchildren).